kauri-io/Content/ENS/ens-beginners-guide.md

 ```
 *Note on Windows you will have to run `node enslookup`*

-The full code for the enslookup example can be found on [github](https://github.com/darrenlangley/enslookup).
+The full code for the enslookup example is available on [github](https://github.com/darrenlangley/enslookup).

 ## Future of ENS